Forever a Wallflower – a pastel portrait.

 What does it mean to be forever a wallflower?
-I think Lang Leav summed it up best in the following quotation.
+Lang Leav provides this description:

 Shrinking in a corner,/ pressed into the wall;/do they know I’m present,/am I here at all?”

-Lang Leav, Australian best-selling author, in her novel, Love and Misadventure.
+Lang Leav, Australian best-selling author, Love and Misadventure.

 Leav is an accomplished poet and artist whose works of art embellish her books.
 Her next novel, Sad Girls, will be released in May, 2017.